Zaurzo/onluaerror-sv-cl/README.md

 # onluaerror-sv-cl
-Garry's Mod OnLuaError hook pure-lua implementation for Server and Client realms.
+Garry's Mod OnLuaError hook pure Lua implementation for Server and Client realms.

 ## Want to use this in your addon?